-Currently, the DVC is only selling ownership interests to new members in Saratoga Springs, Animal Kingdom Lodge Villas, Bay Lake Tower and the Grand Floridian Villas and Polynesian Villas and Bungalows, although if you purchase your points through re-sale, you will have a wider range of DVC resorts to pick from.
+Currently, the DVC is only selling ownership interests to new members in Animal Kingdom Lodge Villas, Bay Lake Tower, Aulani and the Grand Floridian Villas and Polynesian Villas and Bungalows, although if you purchase your points through re-sale, you will have a wider range of DVC resorts to pick from.

 Let’s talk about buying through the DVC first.
-Points at Saratoga Springs, Animal Kingdom Lodge Villas and the Grand Californian currently cost $112 a point, with points at Bay Lake Tower costing $120 a point, although special offers or incentives may be available.
+Points at Animal Kingdom Lodge Villas, Aulani and the Grand Floridian cost $150 a point, with points at Bay Lake Tower costing $165 a point, although special offers or incentives may be available.
 DVC offers financing or you can choose your own method of financing or pay in cash.

 This is part of the reason why you’ll find other DVC resorts, available through re-sale, are usually available at a cheaper price.